Are you on the lookout for things to do in Tijuana, Mexico?

 The market stalls are very regional and authentic, with fruits, vegetables, spices, and sweets to match anyone’s tastes.
 There truly is something for everyone in this incredible market mecca.

-Restaurants, cafés, piñatas, art, and crafts; it has everything!
+As far as Mexican traditions go, this place has everything from restaurants, cafés, piñatas, art, and crafts; it has everything!

 The parking is completely accessible and it’s also one of the safest and cleanest spots to do some shopping too.